-(c) Early dismissal
+Early dismissal

 Early dismissal shall be implemented under conditions when it is imperative to return students to their homes as quickly as possible (e.g. an impending blizzard).
 The decision to dismiss school early shall be made by the District Superintendent or his/her designee.
 NECSD Transportation Supervisor or designee to pick up students at the designated time.
-Persons in parental relation shall be notified via one of the following ways: the local media, the use of telephone chains, School Messenger and web postings.
+Persons in parental relation shall be notified via one of the following ways: the local media, the use of the district's mass communication system.

+and web postings.

-(d) Emergency Evacuation
+Emergency Evacuation

 Emergency evacuation is implemented under conditions when it is no longer safe for students and staff to remain in the building (e.g. a hazardous materials spill).
 The decision to evacuate is made by the building administrator or his/her designee.
 Once out of the building students will be assembled by class groups, or some other means, and at designated areas to be accounted for by staff members.
 In some cases students will be taken to an alternative location off site.
 All students and staff shall remain outside the building until it has been deemed safe for them to return by local emergency responders and the Ulster County BOCES administration.
+This may include moving students to a designated area or dismissing at a time different than the pre-determined early dismissal schedule.